Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 }

-Now access http://localhost:8181/name which which will display Siva.
+Now access http://localhost:8181/name, which will display Siva.
 Now change the property value to name=Prasad in config-repo/catalogservice.properties and commit it.

-In order to reload the config changes trigger http://localhost:8181/refresh request using POST method and again access http://localhost:8181/name which should display Prasad.
+In order to reload the config changes, trigger an http://localhost:8181/refresh request using the POST method and again access http://localhost:8181/name, which should display Prasad.

-But issuing /refresh requests manually is tedious and impractical in case of large number of applications and multiple instances of same application.
-We will cover how to handle this problem using Spring Cloud Bus in next post
+But issuing /refresh requests manually is tedious and impractical in the case of a large number of applications and multiple instances of the same application.
+We will cover how to handle this problem using Spring Cloud Bus in the next post.

 Share this post: